 Contact multiple references

-HR expert Bruce Anderson recommends asking for the names and contact information from your candidate’s previous employers instead of simply asking for general references.
+HR expert Bruce Anderson recommends asking for the names and contact information of your candidate’s previous employers instead of asking for general references.2 Bowling buddy Bob will give you a different response than the candidate’s previous supervisor.

 Prioritize soft skills and a willingness to learn

-Companies often face the dilemma of prioritizing technical skills and experience or soft skills and personality fit.
-If you are able to do more on-the-job training, consider prioritizing soft skills — like customer service and promptness — over technical knowledge.
-According to soft skills trainer Steve Coscia, “more 80% of a mechanical worker’s future success will be based on his or her soft skills.”
+Companies often prioritize technical skills and experience over soft skills and personality fit.
+If you’re able to do more on-the-job training, consider flipping that.
+Prioritize soft skills — like customer service, work ethic, and punctuality — over technical knowledge.
+Research shows 85% of job success comes from having soft skills and people skills.

 In the long run, it’s easier to teach a hard worker technical skills than it is to nurture a stronger work ethic.
-Personality assessment tests can help you discern whether a candidate would be a good fit for your company.
+Personality assessment tests can help you learn if a candidate would be a good fit for your company.

 Of course, a general aptitude for skilled trade work is necessary and isn’t for everyone.
 Candidates should at least be able to pass basic mechanical aptitude tests.